AIMSS-UAlberta/colab_workshop_2020/README.md

-# AIMSS Google Colab Workshop 2020
+# AIMSS Google Colab Workshop
 Hi everyone!
-Welcome to the AI in Medicine Student Society's first ever workshop.
+Welcome to the AI in Medicine Student Society's workshop.
 This repository stores the data we are going to be using and the steps to set up the Colab notebook.

 ## First steps
 We need somewhere to keep the data and the code: